Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Results and Discussion

-We now turn to the first main physical consequence of the bilayer planar cavity, namely the enhancement of the bright hybridized branch in the symmetric two-film configuration.
-In this section, we impose the symmetry conditions introduced in Sec.~\ref{subsec:j0_scattering}, i.e., $d_1=d_2=d$, $k_1=k_2=k$, $\beta_1=\beta_2=\beta$, $r_1=r_2=r$, and $t_1=t_2=t$, so that the effective bilayer is described by the symmetric coefficients in Eqs.~\eqref{eq:r_eff_sym_main} and \eqref{eq:t_eff_sym_main}.
-At first sight, one might expect that placing two identical films inside the cavity simply produces a larger effective coupling because more magnetic material is present.
-The full scattering theory shows that the situation is more subtle.
+In the symmetric two-film configuration ($d_1=d_2=d$, $H_1=H_2=H$, etc.), one might intuitively expect that doubling the magnetic material simply produces a larger effective coupling.
+However, the full scattering theory reveals a more subtle geometry-dependent behavior, showing that the enhancement of the collective bright channel depends strictly on where the two films sample the standing-wave structure of the cavity mode.

-The bilayer enhancement depends not only on the total magnetic thickness, but also on where the two films sample the standing-wave structure of the cavity mode.
-In particular, the cavity distinguishes antinode-compatible and node-compatible bilayer placements, and this distinction controls whether the collective bright channel is enhanced or suppressed.
-To make this point explicit, we first examine the normalized transmission spectra of the symmetric bilayer for representative values of the inter-film separation $s$.
-Figures~\ref{fig:symmetric_bilayer_maps}(a)--(b) show two characteristic cases.
-In the first case, $s \approx (L-2d)/3$, the two film centers move toward the node-pair region of the $n=3$ cavity standing-wave profile, and the overall coupling is strongly reduced.
-In the second case, $s \approx 2(L-2d)/3$, the two films are positioned near the two side antinodes of the same cavity mode, and the strong coupling is recovered, similar to $s = 0$ [see also Fig.~\ref{fig:validation}(b)].
-Thus, even before extracting any effective coupling constant, the spectra already demonstrate that the bilayer response is controlled by the spatial structure of the cavity mode rather than by magnetic thickness alone.
+To make this explicit, we examine the normalized transmission spectra for representative inter-film separations $s$.
+Figures~\ref{fig:symmetric_double layer_maps}(a) and (b) show two characteristic cases.
+For $s \approx (L-2d)/3$, the two film centers move toward the node-pair region of the $n=3$ cavity mode, strongly reducing the overall coupling.
+Conversely, for $s \approx 2(L-2d)/3$, the films are positioned near the two side antinodes, and strong coupling is recovered, similar to the zero-gap case ($s = 0$).
+This directly demonstrates that the double layer response is governed by spatial mode overlap rather than magnetic thickness alone.

-To properly quantify the geometry effect, we extract an effective coupling from line cuts taken at the resonance field of the relevant cavity mode.
-Following the standard avoided-crossing interpretation, we define the splitting

-where $f_{+}$ and $f_{-}$ denote the frequencies of the two dominant hybridized peaks in the transmission line cut.
-The effective coupling is then

-For comparison with the original one-film benchmark, we introduce the ratio ${g_{\mathrm{bilayer}}}/{g_{\mathrm{monolayer}}}$, where $g_{\mathrm{monolayer}}$ is the coupling $g_{\mathrm{eff}}$ extracted from the corresponding one-film planar-cavity spectrum with thickness $d$, and $g_{\mathrm{bi}}$ is the relevant coupling $g_{\mathrm{eff}}$ extracted from the symmetric bilayer with two films of thickness $d$.
-In the ideal coherent bright-channel limit, one expects a $\sqrt{2}$-type enhancement relative to a single film of thickness $d$, because the cavity couples to the collective bright combination of the two identical magnetic loads \cite{Zhang2015DarkModes,ZareRameshti2022CavityMagnonics}.
-Our full scattering calculation confirms that such an enhancement is indeed realized, but only when the cavity geometry places the two films at field maxima of the standing-wave pattern.